Posts are becoming more information dense.

 While that’s higher than most can produce from the ground up or at the startup stages of content creation, they still start to generate content, a definite step in the right direction.

-But generic, simple content that most create isn’t going to do anything.
+But generic, simple content that most create isn’t going to do anything for lead generation.

 Good content isn’t good enough anymore.